tempelaar-team/qc_lab/docs/user_guide/defaults.rst

 The implementation utilizes with a single random walker in `sim.model.constants.num_classical_coordinates` dimensions or `sim.model.constants.num_classical_coordinates` walkers each in one dimension (depending on if `mcmc_h_c_separable==True`) and evolves the walkers from the initial point `mcmc_init_z` by sampling a Gaussian distribution with with standard deviation `mcmc_std` for `mcmc_burn_in_size` steps.
 It then evolves the walkers another `mcmc_sample_size` steps to collect a distribution of initial coordinates from which the required number of initial conditions are drawn uniformly.
+At a minimum, one should ensure that `mcmc_sample_size` is large enough to ensure a full exploration of the phase-space.

 .. list-table::